atnomos/resume-video-guide/README.md

 5. Paste This Prompt into Claude Code

 Using the Remotion skill and best practices (including Tailwind for styling), create a professional 60-second video resume for Wilfredo Valle.
-It should be modern motion graphics: minimalist, tech-forward, clean kinetic typography, subtle transitions (fades, scales, line reveals), dark navy background with Disney-inspired blue/teal accents.
+It should be modern motion graphics: minimalist, tech-forward, clean kinetic typography, subtle transitions (fades, scales, line reveals), dark navy background with company-inspired blue/teal accents.

 Duration: 60 seconds (55-65s ok).
 1920x1080, 30fps.